SimplyNate/AutoWinFE/README.md

 `MakeWinPEMedia /UFD C:\WinPE [flash drive letter]`

 ## Forensic Information
 Below is the testing I've done pertaining to the forensic integrity of the WinFE environment.
-Tests were made using FTK Imager on an internal drive, creating images onto an external USB hard drive.
+Tests were made using FTK Imager Lite on an internal drive, creating images onto an external USB hard drive.
 DON'T TAKE MY WORD FOR IT, TEST IN YOUR ENVIRONMENT FIRST BEFORE DEPLOYING IN PRODUCTION:
 - The bootable device will NOT mount internal drives automatically
 - Removable devices WILL be mounted automatically in Read-Write mode
   - External Disks (MyPassPort, etc.) will NOT mount automatically, but will mount in Read-Write mode when mounted